 At higher ISO settings some level of image noise reduction will be needed, for clean shots.
 However in-camera processing can be a little over-zealous, reducing detail by a very noticeable degree.
 It's often better to leave NR until you are post-processing your shots in software, as you can view the image large, on-screen, and choose a custom blur amount, for a balance of detail and smoothness.

 It's hard to imagine how early digital photographers were able to accurately review their images - cameras had 2" LCD screens with puny resolution by today's standards!
 That being said, even the 3.5" multi million dot screens of the present day can't give an accurate depiction of an image's sharpness at the default magnification.
 Always zoom into 100% to check critical sharpness before packing up your gear.

 Image stabilisation (IS, VR, OIS, OS, VC depending on your lens/camera brand) is a great tool for reducing camera shake when shooting handheld.
 There are numerous modes on modern lenses however and it's important to understand what each one is for, to use them correctly.

 Standard IS is for everyday shooting for example, while Active mode often refers to situations where you are shooting from a moving vehicle, such as a car or on a boat.
 Meanwhile tripod modes and panning modes are common additions to many models today.
 Canon also have a 'hybrid' mode, which is specialised for handheld macro shooting, compensating for rotational movements.

 Incorrect usage can actually lower sharpness, so be certain you know what each is for.

-The best cameras to buy in 2021: need help choosing a camera?
+The best cameras to buy: need help choosing a camera?

-The best mirrorless camera in 2021: cameras for travel, vlogging and more
+The best mirrorless camera: cameras for travel, vlogging and more